DeepakVadgama/deepakvadgama.github.io/_posts/projects/2017-01-03-selling-diamonds-online.md

 I think we as developers have responsibility of helping customers understand the importance of Agile and its benefits.
 Failing this, it becomes troublesome for both the parties involved.

-### Learnings
+### Learning

 - After creating a subsequent project (post coming soon) completely based on Spring Boot and Hibernate, I regret not using full power of Spring Boot in this project.
 I had to spend lot of time developing functionalities and fixing issues.
 - I also regret using template instead of creating site from basic components.
 It saved time initially, but in the long run, was too time consuming.
-- On positive note, I learned lot of new things like OC.Lazyload, diamond industry workings, Spring filters, Angular digest cycle etc.
+- On apositive note, I learned lot of new things like OC.Lazyload, diamond industry workings, Spring filters, Angular digest cycle etc.